moebiussurfing/ofxSCENE-SVG/README.md

 - Different blend modes and transparency.

 ## Usage
 Look the example.

 On Illustrator:
-Import your image to be vectorized.
+1. Import your image to be vectorized.
-Draw all each color mask/shape by hand.
+2. Draw all each color mask/shape by hand.
-Name the groups/layers as: *group1*, *group2*, *group3*... as in the screenshot.
+3. Name the groups/layers as: *group1*, *group2*, *group3*... as in the screenshot.
-Save as **SVG Tiny 1.1**.
+4. *Save as* **SVG Tiny 1.1**.
+5. Put the files following the example path structures.

 ## Dependencies
 * [ofxSurfingHelpers](https://github.com/moebiussurfing/ofxSurfingHelpers)